dolittle/migrations/DotNET.SDK/v4-v5/README.md

 architectural changes that has caused some breaking changes.

-The biggest change with version 5 is that you no longer compile all the capabilities into your application.
-There is a `Runtime` component in the form of a [Docker image](https://hub.docker.com/r/dolittle/runtime) that needs to be running.
+The biggest change with version 5 is that you no longer compile all the capabilities into your solution.
+Parts have been formalized into a separate a `Runtime` component in the form of a [Docker image](https://hub.docker.com/r/dolittle/runtime) that needs to be running.
 The SDK is then connecting to this using [gRPC](https://grpc.io).
 Since all calls that involves the `Runtime` component having to work is now out-of-process and inherently asynchronous in nature, there are things that would've "just worked" before